Leadership Nomination

 Deferments

-If a nominee is unable to continue with the nomination process due to time constraints or other life circumstances, they may defer their nomination for up to one year.
-If the nominee is unable to move forward with the process within the year, they will need to be renominated at a later date.
+If a nominee cannot continue with the nomination process due to time constraints or other life circumstances, they may defer their nomination for up to one year.
+If the nominee cannot move forward with the process within the year, they will need to be renominated at a later date.